- Complete a bachelor’s degree in a behavioral, social science, psychology, or another field

 - Graduate degree in educational counseling

-The American Institute of Health Care Professionals offers this voluntary certification to guide practice for those seeking to pursue grief work as professional counselors.
-Required coursework for this optional certification includes: death, dying, and mourning, grief counseling for the helping professions, grief therapy, and working with grieving children.
+The American Institute of Health Care Professionals offers this voluntary certification to guide practice for professional counselors seeking to pursue grief work.
+Required coursework for this optional certification includes: death, dying, and mourning; grief counseling for the helping professions; grief therapy; and working with grieving children.

 Where do Grief Counselors work?